 Responsible Conduct of Research

-As of January 01, 2011, all Key Research Personnel (see definition below) engaged in human subject research must complete the Collaborative Institutional Training Initiative's (CITI) online Training Program prior to IRB approval of a new or continuing review application.
+ALL key personnel (see definition below) engaged in human subject research must complete the online Collaborative Institutional Training Initiative's CITI training program prior to IRB approval of a new or continuing review application.

 Key Research Personnel